 I was born and raised (except where I went to elementary school) in a community of San Diego called Mira Mesa.
-Mira Mesa is considerably isolated from the rest of San Diego due to all the canyons and freeways that border it, and it is about a 20 minute drive up the 163 from Downtown San Diego.
-Since its inception, it was marketed as an affordable neighborhood outside of the central core of San Diego.
+Mira Mesa is considerably isolated from the rest of San Diego due to all the canyons and freeways that border it, and it is about a 20 minute drive up SR-163 from Downtown San Diego.
+Since its inception, Mira Mesa was marketed as an affordable neighborhood outside of the central core of San Diego.
 In the late 60's and early 70's, Mira Mesa started out as rows and rows of identical tract housing plans with no amenities to accommodate the new residents of these homes (you can see a bit of that here, here, and here).
 Eventually, the neighborhood began to develop more and larger amounts of people began to move in, leading to Mira Mesa becoming the most populated neighborhood of San Diego.
-Nicknamed "The Mecca", Mira Mesa became a crucial passageway right between the 15 and 805 freeways for commuters.
+Nicknamed "The Mecca", Mira Mesa became a crucial passageway right between the I-15 and I-805 freeways for commuters.

-I've had people ask me what high school I went to and would be visibly shocked when I told them Mira Mesa, followed by them asking about the gangs and crime here.
+I've had people ask me what high school I went to and then would be visibly shocked when I told them Mira Mesa High, followed by them asking about the gangs and crime here.
 In high school I'd see on social media how students from wealthier and whiter areas would talk about Mira Mesa, even many referring to it as "ghetto".
 Well, San Diego, compared to pretty much every other big city in the US, is relatively safe and upkept, and Mira Mesa is not exempt from this.
 This isn't to say crime doesn't happen and there isn't decay though.
 There have been many traumatizing events that have occurred and still occur here in Mira Mesa and San Diego as a whole.
 And since the Covid-19 pandemic, there has been a noticeable uptick in violence and crime in Mira Mesa and in San Diego in general, like much of the country.

 With all that said, I've come to really love how Mira Mesa looks and feels, and I try to capture that when I am out walking or biking.
 Although it isn't completely unique, (other suburban areas in the city of San Diego developed around the same time like parts of South San Diego and parts of the Skyline-Paradise Hills area have a similar look), there are many aspects I really enjoy seeing.
 I like seeing how the houses and apartments visually stack in front of each other from certain angles, creating cool looking shapes and compositions.
 I like seeing how personalized most of the houses have become, especially in the older areas of Mira Mesa.
 Many houses contain unique walls and gates, many people have torn up their lawns and replaced them with rocks/plants or more driveway space, and there are many houses with additions that are kind of odd but pretty cool anyways, not to mention some of the very outlandish paint jobs on some houses (one of my neighbors painted their house smurf blue with a bright white roof).
 Seeing all the random things people leave out for the city to take care of like mattresses, furniture, and other random household items is pretty funny to me.
 I've also come to enjoy the overgrowth of lawns, weeds, and greenery that line the streets.
 Seeing a community where every hedge, every lawn, and every part of "nature" is carefully manicured and regulated feels suffocating and artificial and weirdly sterile to me.
 Mira Mesa's graffiti scene is pretty limited compared to central areas of San Diego or the Eastside, however there are a number of tag names I see whenever I go out, some getting up noticeably often (and even if some of them don't look the most skilled, I still really enjoy seeing them get up).

 So now every time I'm out the house walking or biking around, I try to take a few shitty pictures on my phone or old ass digital camera of things that I think embody this neighborhood, or views that I just think look cool.